sonaliviniramesh-web/network-traffic-analysis-wireshark/README.md

 In a real SOC environment, such activity would require correlation with endpoint logs and validation of the source to determine whether the behavior is benign or potentially malicious.

-In a real-world scenario, patterns like high-frequency requests and unknown domains could require further investigation.
+In a real-world scenario, the observed activity is likely normal due to user browsing and background services, but similar patterns in unknown environments would require further investigation.

 ---